BriceShatzer/blog/_posts/2018-07-09-params-for-amazon-native-shopping-ads.md

 ## [The Official Parameters for Native Shopping Ads](https://youtu.be/OFr74zI1LBM)
 The tables below cover all the possible ad code parameters used for Native Shopping Ads.
-This information was provided was provided by an Amazon Account Manager & PM that a team I was a part of was working with to implement these sorts of ads.
+This information was provided by an Amazon Account Manager & PM that my team was working with to implement these sorts of ads.

 |Parameter Name | Sample Value(s) | Description |